 Nikon FM2 vs FM2n

 Along with the two different body colors, several revisions were made to the FM2.
 Serial numbers for the cameras begin at 7000001.

-The most notable change was the increase of the maximum flash sync speed to 1/250 of a second.
-It was sold from 1984-1989.
+The most notable change was the increase of the maximum X sync speed to 1/250 of a second.
+It was sold by Nikon from 1984-1989.

-FM2 Model III - These are also knowns as FM2n cameras.
+FM2 Model III - These are also known as FM2n cameras.

 Year 2000 “Dragon” Millennium Edition - A special edition built to commemorate the millennium.
-A total of 2000 camera were made.
+A total of 2000 cameras were made.

 More details about serial number ranges can be found here: https://www.photrio.com/forum/threads/nikon-slr-serial-and-production-date.137356/

 Almost the entire Nikon FM2 is made of metal.
 The film rewind knob, depth of field preview lever, and a few other small pieces are plastic.